Mark Eaton – the man who missed more triple-doubles because of points…

-When I met Utah’s Jeremy Evans as a co-judge in a dunk contest for Sprite, I told him how disappointed I was that he didn’t try to dunk over Mark Eaton after he brought him out on the court during the 2013 NBA Dunk Contest.
-Then I told him how cool it was that he brought out the Jazz great.
+When I met Utah’s Jeremy Evans, as a co-judge in a dunk contest for Sprite a few years ago, I told him how disappointed I was that he didn’t try to dunk over Mark Eaton after he brought him out on the court during the 2013 NBA Dunk Contest.
+Then I told him how cool it was that he brought out the unappreciated Jazz great.

 When talking about Utah Jazz greats, the names Stockton and Malone usually come up first and one is rarely mentioned without the other.
-If a 3rd name was added to the chemistry and success of the Utah Jazz during the Stockton to Malone (Hammer Dunk!) era it would be coach Jerry Sloan.
-One name that deserves more recognition, not just for this era, but in conversations about exceptional big men of the past, is 7’4″ Mark Eaton.
+If a third name was added to the chemistry and success of the Utah Jazz during the Stockton to Malone (Hammer Dunk!) era, it would be coach Jerry Sloan.
+One name that deserves more recognition — not just for this era, but in conversations about exceptional big men of the past — it’s 7’4 ” Mark Eaton.

-Eaton played 11 years in the league – all with the Utah Jazz.
-The first 3 were with Jazz great Adrian Dantley and the underrated Darrell Griffith aka Dr Dunkenstien and the last 8 were with Hall of Famers Stockton and Malone.
+Eaton played 11 years in the league, all with the Utah Jazz.
+The first three were with Jazz great Adrian Dantley and the underrated Darrell Griffith aka Dr. Dunkenstien and the last eight were with Hall of Famers Stockton and Malone.

-Eaton was a 2 time Defensive player of the year winner who made 1st or 2nd All-Defensive team for 5 straight years between 84-89.
-During that final year on the list, he also made his first and only All-Star appearance where he joined teammates John Stockton, who was averaging 16 points and 13 assists a game, and Karl Malone who was averaging 27 and 10.
-He didn’t lead the league in blocks that season like he did 4 out of the previous 5 years but he still had his share of impressive games that would probably have him in the argument of best center in the league if he was playing today.
+Eaton was a two-time Defensive player of the year winner, who made 1st or 2nd All-Defensive team five straight years between 1984 and 1989.
+During that final year on the list, he also made his first and only All-Star appearance, joining teammates John Stockton (averaging 16 points and 13 assists a game) and Karl Malone (averaging 27 and 10).
+He didn’t lead the league in blocks that season like he did four out of the previous five years, but he still had his share of impressive games that would probably have him in the argument of one of the best centers in the league if he was playing today.

 - 8pts 9rebs 14blks